anno-mods/vscode-anno-modding-tools/README.md

 Vertices from a mesh/node named `ground` are used to importer `BuildBlocker` and `DECAL` size.

+### GUID Hover and Auto-correct

+Hover works on GUIDs in XPath strings and in the tags `Ingredient`, `Product`, `ItemLink`, `Good` or `GUID`.
+Hover is mostly limited to products, buildings, production chains, items and effect pools.

+Auto-conversion works when in the same tags as above in editing mode.
+Conversion is limited to products (including residents) and items at the moment.

+Including all GUIDs is too much for many reasons.
+New GUID types will be added if there's a need (meaning: ping me with a request).

 ### Build Anno Mod

+Press `F1` or right-click on `annomod.json` files to run `Build Anno Mod`.

 Example: [Sources on GitHub](https://github.com/jakobharder/anno-1800-jakobs-mods/tree/devel/vscode-anno-modding-tools), [Result as zip download](https://github.com/jakobharder/anno-1800-jakobs-mods/releases)